sketchytech/json-book/README.md

 json-book
 ========

-**Watch an early video of what's possible:** http://youtu.be/orS8hD2JJLQ
+json-book allows an XML or JSON file to be transformed into a dynamically display book **Watch an early video of what's possible:** http://youtu.be/orS8hD2JJLQ

 **It's called json-book because its power comes from json manipulation but it is being developed to work with XML/XHTML input.**